-Table 8.5: On-site and off-site contributions to affordable housing secured in 2021-22
+Table 8.5: On-site and off-site contributions to affordable housing secured in 2023-24

 Size of site Total homes permitted on sites subject to H3 On-site affordable homes secured Off-site financial contribution secured Equivalent affordable homes secured on- and off-site Overall contribution as a proportion

-1-4 dwellings 54 0 £517,005.15 5.17 9.6%
+1-4 dwellings 47 1 £399,206.65 4.99 10.6%

-5-9 dwellings 34 0 £118,833.00 1.19 3.5%
+5-9 dwellings 35 0 £132,250.00 1.32 3.8%

-10+ dwellings 630 98 £140,000.00 99.40 15.8%
+10+ dwellings 1,365 122 £207,000.00 124.07 9.1%

-All sites 718 98 £775,838.15 105.76 14.7%
+All sites 1,447 123 £738,456.65 130.38 9.0%

-8.14 Policy H3 of the Local Plan sets expectations for how much affordable housing will be secured as part of a planning permission, and these expectations differ according to the scale of site.
+8.15 Policy H3 of the Local Plan sets expectations for how much affordable housing will be secured as part of a planning permission, and these expectations differ according to the scale of site.
 This indicator considers the degree to which those proportions are achieved in planning permissions granted during the year.

-- 8.15 A number of types of development do not result in a Section 106 agreement, and there are not therefore opportunities to secure affordable housing.
+- 8.16 A number of types of development do not result in a Section 106 agreement, and there are not therefore opportunities to secure affordable housing.
 This includes prior approvals and certificates of lawfulness.
 The policy also excludes replacement of a single dwelling with another single dwelling and conversion of a dwelling to self-contained flats where there is no new floorspace.
-These are not therefore included in the total homes permitted in table 8.5. - 8.16 Since there is often a mix of on-site units and off-site financial contributions, there needs to be a way of converting this to a consistent measure which can be calculated as a percentage.
+These are not therefore included in the total homes permitted in table 8.5. - 8.17 Since there is often a mix of on-site units and off-site financial contributions, there needs to be a way of converting this to a consistent measure which can be calculated as a percentage.
 Background information to the Local Plan estimated that a developer contribution of £100,000 was required to deliver one affordable unit, on the basis of an overall cost of £200,000, but with the Council then using the contribution to subsidise part of the build and borrow for the remaining costs.
 If a property were to be let at target rent, this would mean subsidising 50% of the build, so £100,000 is required.
-On individual sites, policy compliance can only be assessed on the basis of the Gross Development Value of the development, but the above represents a useful shorthand. - 8.17 The overall proportion of affordable homes secured through Section 106 agreement in 2021-22 does not fully meet any of the policy targets.
-For sites of 1-4 dwellings, the target achieved is only very slightly less than the policy target of 10%. exceeds the policy target for sites of 1-4 (10%).
+On individual sites, policy compliance can only be assessed on the basis of the Gross Development Value of the development, but the above represents a useful shorthand. - 8.18 The overall proportion of affordable homes secured through Section 106 agreement in 2023-24 only meets the policy targets for the smallest band of sites, between 1-4 dwellings (10%).
 The overall proportion of affordable housing on sites of 5-9 dwellings falls a long way short of the policy target of 20%, at less than 4%.
-All of the five permissions in this category this year provided below the policy target, with the largest providing no affordable housing contribution at all.
-The proportion of affordable housing on sites of 10 or more dwellings, which covers the vast majority of homes permitted, falls more significantly short of the policy target of 30%.
-There were only two sites in this bracket, the largest of which (80 Caversham Road) would provide an on-site contribution of around 16%.
+The proportion of affordable housing on sites of 10 or more dwellings, which covers the vast majority of homes permitted, falls significantly short of the policy target of 30%.
+This is mostly because by far the largest development permitted, at Vastern Court with up to 1,000 dwellings, was permitted with no affordable housing contribution due to viability.
+This masks the fact that the majority of developments of 10 dwellings or more permitted this year included a policy compliant, or virtually policy compliant, level of affordable housing.

-Indicator 16: Dwellings completed and permitted during 2022-23 by size and type
+Indicator 16: Dwellings completed and permitted during 2023-24 by size and type